 The value of the Fund has more than doubled over the past ten years.
 The slight fall in value in 2015/16 reflected uncertainty around the strength of the global economy and China in particular, but the Fund recovered well and continued to make gains up to 2018/19.
 The Fund value fell during 2019/20, due to the COVID-19 outbreak impacting global markets.
-However the Fund has recovered well during the two years to 2021/22, with an increase in asset value of £553m, this is largely due to positive performance and sizable deficit recovery receipts received during this period.
+However the Fund has recovered well during the two years to 2021/22, this was largely due to positive performance and sizable deficit recovery receipts received during this period.
+The Fund value did fall during 2022/23 as a result of market uncertainty with rising global inflation levels and gas/commodity prices.